wtfaremyinitials/openfocus/plan.md

 great but I prefer to use command line tools on Linux as they integrate so well.
 The tool will be compatible with the original app's database format for interoperability.
 The tool will allow todo items to be created, updated, and marked completed.
+The attributes that can be updated are title, notes, tags, subtasks, parallel/sequential, "defer until" date, due date, completion date, and drop date.
+Each attribute will have a sensible corresponding command line flag.
 Additionally the database will be able to be queried using the same "perspectives" system as in the original software.

 ## Technologies Involved